 Shower Room with shower cubicle with rainfall shower head, touch sensor mirror with shaver point, heated towel rail, washbasin, wc and underfloor heating

 Bedroom 2 with double bed

-Garden: Enclosed rear garden with willow fencing, gravel surface, garden furniture and barbecue.
-To the front of the cottage is an open area with an apple trees.
+Garden: Enclosed rear garden with willow fencing, gravel surface, garden furniture, welly boot stand and small barbecue.
+To the front of the cottage is an open area with apple trees.

 Heating: Oil fired central heating.
 Underfloor heating (part), woodburner in sitting room.

 Also provided: Towels.
 WiFi.
 Books and games.
 Welcome pack.
 Starter pack of logs

 Notes: This is a non-smoking property.
 Mobile reception – variable.